apache/db-jdo/HowToReleaseJDO.md

 How to Release an Apache JDO Distribution
 =========================================

-A distribution of JDO is built from a branch of svn.
+A distribution of JDO is built from a branch of the git repository.
 It is copied into a release directory, from which it is staged and tested prior to release.
 Once released, it is propagated to mirror servers around the world.